junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 The closest retail store is just around the corner, barely two blocks away.

-It's in walking distance, but Dean drives anyway.
+It's within walking distance, but Dean drives anyway.
 Anything to go back to Cas quickly.

 He is just walking past the baking aisle when the lights on the store ceiling all start flashing and fluttering.
 The fluorescent lamps blink off for a beat or two, shivering unstably, then snap back to light.
 A few seconds later, it happens again.
 And again.

 Dean glances around.
 The other customers in the store don't seem to be bothered, just picking items from aisles and moving them to the baskets or carts, as if nothing unusual just happened.

-Dean shifts his stance, moving to the next aisle in trained gait, his fingers twitching loosely around the handle of the pistol belted at his back.
+Dean shifts his stance, moving to the next aisle in a trained gait, his fingers twitching loosely around the handle of the pistol belted at his back.

 There is a guy standing in the party supply aisle, where the candles are.
-A pale, young man with blue tattoos wildly spreading on his bare-skin, covering his face to his arms.
+A pale, young man with blue tattoos wildly spreading on his bare skin, covering his face to his arms.
 He doesn't seem to notice Dean's presence.
 His fingers linger on something on the shelf, as if just another customer, can't decide which greeting card to buy.

 Dean holds the gun in his hands, waiting at the turn of the aisle.

 "What are you waiting for, Dean?"
 The man turns to where Dean stands.
-His eyes flash electrical blue, the patterns on his face and arms are lighten up at the same time as if they're alive.
+His eyes flash electrical blue, and the patterns on his face and arms are lit up at the same time as if they're alive.

 "You're a djinn," Dean states plainly, approaching him cautiously.

 The djinn shrugs, as if saying without words, *Obviously.*

 "Why are you here?"
-Dean can't help asking.
+Dean can't help but ask.
 "This is not how djinns kill," he points out.

 The light overhead glitters again.
 "And djinns don't affect electricity."
 Dean frowns deeply.
 Something is wrong, like fundamentally wrong, but he can't put a name to it.
 He grasps the gun tighter.

 The djinn looks into his eyes calmly.
 "But angels do."

-Before Dean can react, a flush of wind and the sound of fluttering wings announces Cas's arrival.
+Before Dean can react, a flush of wind and the sound of fluttering wings announce Cas's arrival.

-"Dean," Cas says grimly, his eyes locked on him, appearing behind the djinn, laying a palm on his scull.
+"Dean," Cas says grimly, his eyes locked on him, appearing behind the djinn, laying a palm on his skull.

 The creature doesn't waver.
 "Dean, how sure are you that this is real?"